polymerdao/ibc-go/docs/architecture/adr-003-ics27-acknowledgement.md

 ### Error acknowledgements

-As indicated above, the `abci.ResponseDeliverTx.Code` is determinstic.
+As indicated above, the `abci.ResponseDeliverTx.Code` is deterministic.
 Upon transaction execution errors, an error acknowledgement should be returned including the abci code.

-A test has been [written](https://github.com/cosmos/ibc-go/blob/v3.0.0/modules/apps/27-interchain-accounts/host/types/ack_test.go#L41-#L82) to fail if the ABCI code is no longer determinstic.
+A test has been [written](https://github.com/cosmos/ibc-go/blob/v3.0.0/modules/apps/27-interchain-accounts/host/types/ack_test.go#L41-#L82) to fail if the ABCI code is no longer deterministic.

 ## Consequences